roman-milk/roman-milk.github.io/a-slightly-different-marriage.md

  +++++++++++++++++++++++++++

  Sam had left the house early to have a breakfast meeting with two of her managers and as I was putting my breakfast dishes in the dishwasher I noticed her day planner on the counter.
 I didn't know if she would need it or not, but I had to drive right by her office on my way to work so I thought I would drop it off.
-Report_Story #3